xsren/frontera-docs-zh_CN/docs/source/topics/overview.rst

 ====================
-Frontera 概览
+Frontera at a glance
 ====================

-Frontera 是 crawl frontier 的实现，用于在从网络下载之前累积URL /链接的网络爬虫组件。 Frontera的主要特征：

-* 面向在线处理，
-* 分布式爬虫和后端架构，
+Frontera is an implementation of crawl frontier, a web crawler component used for accumulating URLs/links before downloading them from the web.
+Main features of Frontera are:

-* 可定制抓取策略，
+* Online processing oriented,
+* distributed spiders and backends architecture,
-* Scrapy易于集成，
+* customizable crawling policy,
-* 集成 `SQLAlchemy`_ 支持关系型数据库（Mysql， PostgreSQL， sqlite 等等）， 集成 `HBase`_ 非常好得支持键值对数据库，
+* easy integration with Scrapy,
+* relational databases support (MySQL, PostgreSQL, sqlite, and more) with `SQLAlchemy`_ and `HBase`_ key-value database out of the box,
-* 使用 `ZeroMQ`_ and `Kafka`_ 为分布式爬虫实现消息总线，
+* `ZeroMQ`_ and `Kafka`_ message bus implementations for distributed crawlers,
-* 使用 :doc:`Graph Manager <graph-manager>` 创建伪站点地图和模拟抓取，进行精确抓取逻辑调优。

-* 透明的传输层概念(:term:`message bus`)和通信协议，
+* precise crawling logic tuning with crawling emulation using fake sitemaps with the :doc:`Graph Manager <graph-manager>`.
+* transparent transport layer concept (:term:`message bus`) and communication protocol,
-* 纯 Python 实现 。
+* pure Python implementation.
-* 支持 Python 3 。
+* Python 3 support.

-使用案例
+.. _use-cases:

+Use cases
 ---------

-下面是一些 crawl frontier 适用的案例：

-* 与爬虫的 URL 排序/排队隔离（例如，需要远端服务器管理排序/排队的分布式爬虫集群），
-* 需要存储 URL 的元信息（在一些地方验证它的内容），
-* 需要高级的 URL 排序逻辑，但在爬虫或者抓取器中很难维护。

-一次抓取，少量网站
+Here are few cases, external crawl frontier can be suitable for:

+* URL ordering/queueing isolation from the spider (e.g. distributed cluster of spiders, need of remote management of ordering/queueing),
+* URL (meta)data storage is needed (e.g. to demonstrate it's contents somewhere),
+* advanced URL ordering logic is needed, when it's hard to maintain code within spider/fetcher.

+One-time crawl, few websites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-这种情况下使用单线程可能是最好的选择。 Frontier 提供以下现成的优先级模型：
+For such use case probably single process mode would be the most appropriate.
+Frontera can offer these prioritization models out of the box:

 * FIFO,
 * LIFO,
-* 广度优先 (BFS),
+* Breadth-first (BFS),
-* 深度优先 (DFS),
+* Depth-first (DFS),
-* 基于提供的得分，从 0.0 映射到 1.0。

-如果网站很大，抓取所有网页太浪费， Frontera 可以控制爬虫抓取最重要的网页。

-分布式抓取, 少量网站
+* based on provided score, mapped from 0.0 to 1.0.

+If website is big, and it's expensive to crawl the whole website, Frontera can be suitable for pointing the crawler to the most important documents.

+Distributed load, few websites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-如果考虑提高抓取速度可以使用分布式爬虫模式。在这种模式下，Frontera 为爬虫进程分发任务，并且只有一个后端实例。请求任务通过你选择的 :term:`message bus` 进行分发，通过自定义分区调整任务分发策略。默认情况下请求任务是随机分发给爬虫的，抓取速度可以在爬虫中设置。

-也考虑一下代理服务，比如 `Crawlera`_。

-重新抓取
+If website needs to be crawled faster than single spider one could use distributed spiders mode.
+In this mode Frontera is distributing spider processes and using one instance of backend worker.
+Requests are distributed using :term:`message bus` of your choice and distribution logic can be adjusted using custom partitioning.
+By default requests are distributed to spiders randomly, and desired request rate can be set in spiders.

+Consider also using proxy services, such as `Crawlera`_.

+Revisiting
 ^^^^^^^^^^

-有一组网站，并且需要以及时（或其他）方式重新抓取它们。Frontera 提供了简单的重新抓取后端，根据设置的时间间隔定期抓取已经抓取的网页。这个后端使用关系系数据库持久化数据，并可以应用在单机和分布式中。

-看门狗案例 - 当需要通知文档变化时，也可以使用这样的后端和少量的自定义。

-广度抓取
+There is a set of websites and one need to re-crawl them on timely (or other) manner.
+Frontera provides simple revisiting backend, scheduling already visited documents for next visit using time interval set by option.
+This backend is using general relational database for persistence and can be used in single process or distributed spiders modes.

+Watchdog use case - when one needs to be notified about document changes, also could be addressed with such a backend and minor customization.

+Broad crawling
 ^^^^^^^^^^^^^^

-这种使用案例要求完全的分布式：爬虫和后端都是分布式。除了运行 spiders，还应该运行 :term:`strategy worker` (s) 和 :term:`db worker` (s)，这取决于选择的分区策略。

-Frontera可用于与大规模网络抓取相关的一系列广泛任务：

-* 广泛的网页抓取，任意数量的网站和页面（我们在45M文档卷和100K网站上做过测试），
-* 以主机为中心的抓取：当您有超过100个网站时，
-* 聚焦抓取：

-    * 主题：您搜索关于某个预定义主题的页面，
-    * PageRank，HITS或其他链接图算法指导。

-下面是一些真实世界的问题：

-* 抓取网络中的内容检索构建搜索引擎。
-* 网络图的各种研究工作：收集链接，统计，图结构，跟踪域名计数等。
+This use case requires full distribution: spiders and backend.
+In addition to spiders process one should be running :term:`strategy worker` (s) and :term:`db worker` (s), depending on chosen partitioning scheme.

+Frontera can be used for broad set of tasks related to large scale web crawling:

+* Broad web crawling, arbitrary number of websites and pages (we tested it on 45M documents volume and 100K websites),
+* Host-focused crawls: when you have more than 100 websites,
-* 更普遍的集中抓取任务：比如，您搜索的是大中心的网页，并且频繁更改时间。
+* Focused crawling:

+    * Topical: you search for a pages about some predefined topic,
+    * PageRank, HITS or other link graph algorithm guided.

+Here are some of the real world problems:

+* Building a search engine with content retrieval from the web.
+* All kinds of research work on web graph: gathering links, statistics, structure of graph, tracking domain count, etc.
+* More general focused crawling tasks: e.g. you search for pages that are big hubs, and frequently changing in time.

 .. _`Frontera`: http://github.com/scrapinghub/frontera
 .. _`Crawlera`: http://crawlera.com/